2020 Council Election – Candidate Statements

-The six (6) candidates for the three (3) open Staff seats are (order determined by lot*):
+The three (3) candidates for the three (3) open Staff seats are (order determined by lot*):

 Candidates for Freelance Seats

-I have been a WGAE member since 1995.
-In addition to the past two years on the Council, I have served the Guild on the picket lines during the strike, as a credit arbitrator, and as a board member and volunteer mentor for the Writers Guild Initiative.
-Over the past eight years I have worked with dozens of other member writers as part of the WGI’s Veterans Writing Project, mentoring Iraq and Afghanistan veterans who want to write about their experiences in the war.
-Under the leadership of Tom Fontana and Michael Weller, the Veterans Writing Program has expanded enormously from our humble beginnings in 2008, and has now helped hundreds of veterans tell their stories.
-The work I’ve done with fellow writers on the VWP inspired me to join the board of the WGI in 2012 and to run for the Council two years later.
+Background: I have been a WGAE member since 1995 and served on the picket lines and as a credit arbitrator, but my real engagement with Guild began when I became a volunteer mentor for the Writers Guild Initiative in 2008.
+Over the past 12 years I have worked with dozens of other members as part of the WGI’s Veterans Writing Project, mentoring Iraq and Afghanistan veterans who want to write about their experiences.
+Under the leadership of Tom Fontana and Michael Weller, the Mentor Program has expanded enormously from our humble beginnings and has now helped hundreds of veterans and members of other underserved populations tell their stories.
+The work I’ve done with fellow writers in the WGI inspired me to join its board and, later, to run for the WGAE Council.

-Endorsed by Chris Albers, John Auerbach, Henry Bean, Craig Carlisle, Andrea Ciannavei, Bonnie Datt, Richard Dresser, Josh Fagin, Tom Fontana, Gina Gionfriddo, Elliott Kalan, Susan Kim, Phil Pilato, Willie Reale, Susanna Styron, Michael Weller, Beau Willimon, and Andrew Yerkes.
+Endorsed by: Chris Albers, David Auburn, John Auerbach, Henry Bean, Stephen Belber, Monica Lee Bellais, Craig Carlisle, Andrea Ciannavei, Bonnie Datt, Richard Dresser, Josh Fagin, Kaitlin Fontana, Tom Fontana, Ari Handel, Melissa London Hilfers, Susan Kim, Kathy McGee, Phil Pilato, Willie Reale, Tom Sellitti, Susanna Styron, Lisa Takeuchi Cullen, Michael Weller, and Andy Yerkes.